 We'll talk you through what to consider if you're planning to buy a portable air conditioner, how to install one and how to get the most out of yours.

-You'll need a window kit (and a window)
+First, you'll need a window kit (and a window)

 Portable air conditioners suck in warm, humid air, then cool and dehumidify it and blow it back into the room.
 The heat that's been extracted from the air is vented outside via an exhaust vent.
 You need to install this vent in an open window.